kammitama5/kammitama5.github.io/_posts/2018-9-1-Saturday-September-1st.md

 ## Found a friend
 - On a whim, I emailed a girl who had mentioned she was working on a Udacity mobile course.
-  Surprisingly, she was really happy I asked her if she wanted to study data structures!
+  Surprisingly, she was really happy I asked her if she wanted to find a way to code together!
   So, we started studying on Tuesdays and Thursdays during lunch time!
+  We're going through cracking the coding interview!
 It really made my time at work brighter!
 We did the first bit of questions and I started porting our pseudo-code logic into Haskell.
 I believe she likes Ruby/JS/Python, so we are able to follow along, and we even looked at some Haskell solutions! :D